informalsystems/themis-contract/README.md

 [template]
 # Where to find the contract template
 source = "template.html"
-# You could also specify an HTTP or Git URL for the template
+# You could also specify an HTTPS URL for the template
 # source = "https://informal.systems/contracts/service-agreement.html"
-# (Git support coming soon)
+# Or you could use a Git URL
-# source = "git+ssh://git@github.com:informalsystems/neat-contracts/service-agreement.html#v0.1.0"
+# source = "git+ssh://git@github.com:informalsystems/contracts/service-agreement.html#v0.1.0"

 # Optionally specify the format of the template.
 # Right now we support both "handlebars" and "mustache" (default is "handlebars")